 Here is a list of sampling methods.
 Each has lists of pros and cons.
 (The most common determinants for me are usually cost and convenience).
 You can find easily understood descriptions in a basic statistics book.

 - Simple Random Sampling

 - Cluster Sampling

-One of the factors influencing sample size is return rate.
-Unfortunately return rates have slowly dwindled in recent years.
+One of the factors influencing the sample size is the return rate.
+Unfortunately, return rates have slowly dwindled in recent years.
 Today most general surveys have a rate of return between 2 – 10 percent.
 That means to get 1,000 returns, you might have to distribute 10,000 to 20,000 surveys.
-Obviously it’s important to increase response rates as much as possible.
+Obviously, it’s important to increase response rates as much as possible.
 The following actions have proven to increase response rates to survey (above standard expected rate for survey type) compared to just sending the survey.
 The possible percentage increase is in parentheses.

 - Pre-notification.
-A letter/postcard/phone call alerting them of survey, recruiting respondents, etc.(+20%)
+A letter/postcard/phone call alerting them of the survey, recruiting respondents, etc.(+20%)